AIASLab/GAP-Diff/README.md

 - Create a folder named `svdiff` in the `GAP-Diff/infer directory`.
 - After activating the svdiff environment, run `pip install huggingface_hub==0.25.2`.

+**AEC using our rented cloud server for testing can skip the above steps **
 ```bash
 # go to the `svdiff-pytorch` folder
 $ cd ..